Growing Bright and Beautiful Yellow Vegetables

 #4: Chard

 Chard is one of those plants I’m tempted to grow more as an ornamental than as an ingredient in a dish because the plant itself is so striking.
-I have taken note of a flower pot or two in my Madison’s downtown square planted out with yellow and red chard alongside annual flowers, ornamental cabbage and kale.
+It’s not uncommon to see flower pots in my city’s downtown planted with yellow and red chard alongside annual flowers and ornamental cabbage and kale.

-But, don’t worry, I also eat my chard as well, once I’m done admiring it’s beauty.
-Bright Yellow from Johnny’s Selected Seeds is a tasty and colorful boost to your garden beds and will help you eat the rainbow.
+But, don’t worry, I also eat the chard I grow, once I’m done admiring it’s beauty.
+Heart of Gold is a tasty and colorful boost to your garden beds and will help you eat the rainbow.

 All about easily freezing swiss chard with this no-cook method!